global-container-format/gcf-spec/README.md

 Format                 | uint32     | Data format
 Size                   | uint32     | Size of content data
-Supercompression Scheme| uint16     | Data supercompression scheme Type Data              | *          | Type specific data
+Supercompression Scheme| uint16     | Data supercompression scheme Reserved               | uint16     | Reserved
+Type Data              | *          | Type specific data

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.
 The `Format` field is an enumeration with the same values and meanings as [`VkFormat`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/chap43.html#VkFormat) specifying the format of the data.
 Valid values for this field depend on the resource type.
 `Size` specifies the size, in bytes, of the compressed content data following the descriptor, without taking in account any padding.
 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.
-`Type Data` is an 18 bytes long structure whose meaning and format depend on the resource type.
+`Type Data` is an 16 bytes long structure whose meaning and format depend on the resource type.

 *Any unused bit of `Type Data` must be set to 0*.